arthuryxt/acfs/README.txt

    This way, you can both predict novel circRNAs in your data and estimate the abundance of annotated circRNAs.
 Update on 2015-08-11 :
    Corrected Tutorial section in README, thanks to Zol.
+Update on 2015-08-20 :
+   Add support for paired-end reads.
 ========== Change Log ==========